parbatpk/parbat/documents/WritingCode.md

 }
 ```

 ## Writing Services (Parbat.Core.Services)
 - Each Service is combination of functions consisting business logic
 - Each service should be in a separate file and file name should be the same as service name
 - Service name should be like **\<Entity OR Process\>Service** e.g. *CourseService*.
 It is not necessary to have separate service for each entity.
 A service may be called from different controllers as well.
+- Each service must implement **IService** interface.
+It is an empty interface and use for inject services.
-- Each service must store an Instance of protected **IRepositoryFactory** as a private class member.
+**- Each service must store an Instance of protected **IRepositoryFactory** as a private class member.
 We must define a constructor which receives an instance of **IRepositoryFactory**  as a parameter and set it to class member.
 ```
-public class CourseService
+public class CourseService : IService
 {
     protected IRepositoryFactory _factory;